novaframework/nova/guides/routing.md

 {Route :: list(), {Controller :: atom(), Function :: atom()}, Options :: map()}
 ```

-As you saw in the initial example in [Basic components](#basic-components)-section we defined a route for the root path `/`.
+As you saw in the initial example in the [Basic components](#basic-components) section, we defined a route for the root path `/`.

 ### Websocket routing ###